arturoherrero/twitterise/README.md

-# Twitterise
+# Twitterise 2.0

-Two objectives:

-1. Have a **new and diverse timeline over the time**.
+The objective of the project is to have a **new and diverse timeline**.
 We always follow people similar to us, let's start with new ideas from different people. **By default Twitterise follows 5 new people for 5 days**.

-These numbers are not completely random because we need to deal with the [Twitter API rate limits][1], but it can definitely be much more aggressive.
+These numbers are not completely random because we need to deal with the [Twitter API rate limits][1], but it can be much larger.
+Remember the Twitter following rules and best practices, and the [technical follow limits][2].

-2. **Increase the number of followers is a by product** but following people sometimes they will follow you back.
-Again, remember the Twitter following rules and best practices or maybe one day you are going to wonder [why can't I follow people?][2]

 **Twitterise never follows the same user twice.**